 3.2.1.
 Adsorption of Salmonella on montmorillonite and Mont-PCH

 Table 2 and Figure 12 show the evolution of the absorbance values and the corresponding Salmonella concentrations (CFU mL-1) along the adsorption experiment using the different clay minerals and the PCH obtained materials.
 The absorbance values are directly related to the concentration of Salmonella present in the solutions [55].
-Fig. 12a and 12b (grey line) show that Salmonella concentration remains approximately constant nearly to 106 CFU mL-1 if not sorbent is added (Fig. 12, grey line) suggesting that Salmonella is in the stationary phase during the adsorption test.
+Fig. 12a and 12b (grey line) show that Salmonella concentration remains approximately constant nearly to 106 CFU mL-1 if no sorbent is added (Fig. 12, grey line), suggesting that Salmonella is in the stationary phase during the adsorption test.
 This experiment was used as control.
-Fig. 12a and 12b (blue line) shows that the addition of montmorillonite causes, after 1h of contact, a decrease of the absorbance from 1.05 to 0.92 and, after 2h, a new decrease of the absorbance to 0.8.
-According to Purdy et al. [55], this decrease indicates that the concentration of Salmonella decrease from 106.09 to 105.99 CFU mL-1.
-This result suggests that montmorillonite removes the 20.5% of Salmonella in the first 2h of the sorption experiment.
+Fig. 12a and 12b (blue line) show that the addition of montmorillonite causes , a decrease of the absorbance from 1.05 to 0.92 after 1 hour of contact and, after 2 hours, a new decrease of the absorbance to 0.8.
+According to Purdy et al. [55], this decrease indicates that the concentration of Salmonella decreases from 106.09 to 105.99 CFU mL-1.
+This result suggests that montmorillonite removes the 20.5% of Salmonella in the first 2 hours of the sorption experiment.
 After this time, the absorbance values remain almost constant.
-Nevertheless, a slight decrease between 2 and 4 h of contact suggests an 5.03 % of additional adsorption of Salmonella in montmorillonite in this time.
-Figure 12 (orange line) also shows the decreasing of Salmonella concentration using Mont-PCH as sorbent.
-In this case, the decrease in absorbance from 1.05 to 0.9, occurs in the first hour keeping constant from this time.
-The concentration of Salmonella decreases slightly from 106.09 to 106.03 CFU mL-1 in 1 h.
+Nevertheless, a slight decrease between 2 and 4 hours of contact suggests an 5.03 % of additional adsorption of Salmonella in montmorillonite in this time.
+Figure 12 (orange line) also shows the decrease of Salmonella concentration using Mont-PCH as sorbent.
+In this case, the decrease in absorbance — from 1.05 to 0.9— occurs in the first hour keeping constant from this time.
+The concentration of Salmonella decreases slightly from 106.09 to 106.03 CFU mL-1 in 1 hour.
 In this time, the amount of Salmonella decreases a 12.9 %.
-Above this time, the amount of free Salmonella in the solution remains almost constant sugesting that the sorption of Salmonella in Mont-PCH occurs exclusivelly in the first hour of contact.
+Above this time, the amount of free Salmonella in the solution remains almost constant, suggesting that the sorption of Salmonella in Mont-PCH occurs exclusively in the first hour of contact.

-These differences in adsorption kinetics show that in the PCH, Salmonella is adsorbed in the most easily accessible places, whereas in the case of natural montmorillonite a small proportion of Salmonella (5 %) can be retained in more inaccessible positions, therefore requiring longer contact time.
+These differences in adsorption kinetics show that in the PCH, Salmonella is adsorbed in the most easily accessible places, whereas in the case of natural montmorillonite, a small proportion of Salmonella (5 %) can be retained in more inaccessible positions, therefore requiring longer contact time.